 Which is preferable: monetary donations or usable goods?

 In terms of tax benefits, both types of charities are advantageous.
-We recommend visiting the NGO and making whatever contribution they can for those who have the time.
+We recommend visiting the NGO and making whatever contribution they can for those with the time.
 It could be money, products, or time.

 Is it possible to give outdated books or school uniforms?